VASQUEZ BOULEVARD AND I-70

 Economic Activity at the Site

 As of December 2016, EPA had data on 44 on-site businesses.
 These businesses employed 947 people and generated an estimated $140,521,042 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.